jakemcc/test-refresh/README.md

     *************** Running tests ***************
     (standard clojure.test output here)

 Your terminal will just stay like that.
-Every half second `lein-test-refresh` polls the file system to see if anything has changed.
+Fairly often `lein-test-refresh` polls the file system to see if anything has changed.
 When there is a change your code is tested again.